-You need to take extra care when choosing a large dog bed, as the wrong choice can be uncomfortable for your big-limbed companion.
-In this article, editor James Hall lists the best dog beds for large dogs to help you make the right choice.
+You need to take care when choosing a large dog bed, as the wrong choice can be uncomfortable for your big-limbed companion.
+Here are five of the best dog beds for large dogs.

 The good news is that choosing a large dog bed doesn’t need to be confusing.
 In this article, my goal is to help you choose a bed that meets all your pet’s requirements.